dalehamel/mctop-tool-example/docs/00900-benchmarking.md

-Now that `mctop` has been cleaned up, and keys are stored properly this tool can be used to demonstrate how `mctop` works, and show that it can keep up with tracing requests to `memcached`.
+Now that `mctop` has been cleaned up, and keys are stored properly this tool can be used to demonstrate how `mctop` works, and show that it can keep up with tracing requests to Memcached.

 ## memtier benchmark

-The `memtier_benchmark` tool can be used to generate load to the test `memcached` instance that I built earlier, with dtrace probes enabled.
+The `memtier_benchmark` tool can be used to generate load to the test Memcached instance that I built earlier, with dtrace probes enabled.

 Rather than having to print to `nc`, this allows for rapidly firing off a large number of commands, showing that the tool is behaving as expected.
 This also